Lego DC Super Hero Girls: Launch

 The Lego DC Super Hero Girls theme was launched early in the US on 5 October 2016.
-The Lego Group announced the first wave of six construction sets based on the DC Super Hero Girls franchise on 27 November 2016 in the U.S., Canada, and Mexico, followed by a global launch in January 2017.
+The Lego Group announced the first wave of six construction sets based on the DC Super Hero Girls web series on 27 November 2016 in the U.S., Canada, and Mexico, followed by a global launch in January 2017.
 The sets featured buildings, vehicles and mini-doll figures, including Wonder Woman, Supergirl, Batgirl, Bumblebee, Harley Quinn and Poison Ivy and several villains, including Eclipso, Lashina, Lena Luthor and Mad Harriet.
-The second wave of sets was launched at the New York Toy Fair in 1 August 2017.
+The second wave of sets was launched at the New York Toy Fair on 1 August 2017.

-In addition, The Lego Group built two life-sized models of Harley Quinn and Supergirl, two characters that appear in the DC Super Hero Girls franchise.
+In addition, The Lego Group built two life-sized models of Harley Quinn and Supergirl, two characters that appear in the DC Super Hero Girls series.
 The Harley Quinn model consisted of 12,789 Lego bricks, measured 5'3" in height and weighed 63 lbs.
 The Supergirl model consisted of 14,210 Lego bricks, measured 5'5" in height and weighed 70 lbs.
-They were placed in front of New York Comic-Con.
+They were placed in front of New York Comic Con.